-So let me explain the sweet potato bit first.
+So let me explain the sweet potato bit.
 As a savoury ingredient, sweet potato is a great healthier alternative to regular potatoes and is delicious baked, roasted, mashed, spiralized etc.

 But this is a dessert recipe!